Polynomial functors from free groups to a stable infinity-category: Abstract

 \section{Abstract}

 We study the category of polynomial functors from finitely generated free groups to a stable $\infty$-category $\catname{D}$.
-We show that this category is equivalent to the category of excisive functors from pointed animas to $\catname{D}$, and also to truncated right comodules over the commutative operad with values in $\catname{D}$.
+We show that this category is equivalent to the category of excisive functors from pointed spaces to $\catname{D}$, and also to truncated right comodules over the commutative operad with values in $\catname{D}$.
 The latter formulation generalizes a result of Geoffrey Powell in characteristic zero.

-We use the equivalence of categories to calculate $\ext$ in the category of polynomial functors from free groups to abelian groups, extending previous results of Christine Vespa and others.
-Using the work of Aurelien Djament, we give applications to stable cohomology of $\aut(\free{n})$ with coefficients in a polynomial functor.
+We use the equivalence of categories to calculate $\ext$ in the category of polynomial functors from free groups to abelian groups.
+We reproduce previous results of Christine Vespa and others, and do many new calculations.
+Using the work of Aurelien Djament, we give applications to stable cohomology of the group of automorphisms of free groups with coefficients in a polynomial functor.